thma/ThreepennyElectron/README.md

 setup win = void $ do
   -- define page + stylesheet
   return win # set title "3PennyCalc"
-  UI.addStyleSheet win "semantic.min.css"
+  UI.addStyleSheet win "semantic.css"
 ```

 We start by assigning a title to the window `win` and adding a stylesheet.
 In our example we are using the [Semantic UI](https://semantic-ui.com/) stylesheet.
+(You could of course use any other css framework or roll your own.)

 Next we define the calculator display element `outputBox` as a `UI.input` element.
 These elements willbe rendered as HTML DOM elements in the browser.
 Threepenny provides combinators to define css classes and other html attributes.
 In this case we set the input field to readonly, make the text align to the right and set its width: